 Man identified as possibly causing Molino 2 wildfire by shooting incendiary bullets

-A suspect has been identified and referred to the U.S. Attorney’s Office for his involvement in the start of the Molino 2 Fire that occurred Monday, which burned up to 200 acres of land across Mount Lemmon outside Tucson and closed a major highway.
+A suspect has been identified and referred to the U.S. Attorney’s Office for his involvement in start of the Molino 2 Wildfire that occurred Monday, which burned up to 200 acres of land across Mount Lemmon and closed a major highway.

 On Tuesday, investigators released an image and video footage of a man who was wanted for questioning regarding the start of the wildfire.

-Forest Service Law Enforcement said that after it released the video, "multiple timely and actionable tips about the identity of the suspect" were sent in that led to the identification of the man in the video.
+Forest Service Law Enforcement said after they released the video, "multiple timely and actionable tips about the identity of the suspect" were sent in that led to the identification of the man in the video.
 The case was referred to the U.S. Attorney's Office.

 No details about whether the man was arrested were released.
 He remains unidentified by officials.